 In this opening scene, it seems there’s a interesting entrance for the TARDIS.
 According to the BBC audio release, Achilles and Hector are mid battle as we follow their fight, the TARDIS stands unnoticed in the background.
 If that’s right, it’s an unusally low key and beguiling start to a story, signalling to the audience that the story has begun without them.
 It sounds like there’s a clear visual cue that this is a story trying to play against the audience’s expectations.

 Soon enough, the Doctor (crusty William Hartnell, reportedly injured and bereaved while making this story) intervenes in the battle and is mistaken by Achilles for Greek god Zeus.
 Mistaken identity is something of a recurring motif in 60s historicals, whether divine as in The Aztecs, comic as in The Romans, deliberate as in The Reign of Terror, or sinister as in The Massacre.
-Here, it gives Hartnell a chance to be haughty amongst the Greeks of ancient myth and strike up something of a verbal sparring match with Odysseus (Ivor Salter).
+Here, it gives Hartnell a chance to be haughty amongst the Greeks of ancient myth and strike up a verbal sparring match with Odysseus (Ivor Salter).

 There are only one or two photos of Salter as Odysseus and no moving footage.
 But he is the story’s main protagonist and the Doctor’s rougish foil throughout.
 The soundtrack indicates a full blooded turn, more than matching up to the formidable Hartnell.
 He gets some great dialogue too.
 When hearing of Hector’s death, he takes pleasure in baiting Achilles.